Now I would get all over that sexest point of view if it weren’t for two things.

 Maybe someday I will pull out that mystical marriage contract and actually read the fine print but in the meantime I will smile, let my husband keep his self assumed God given right to swelter over the bbq and accept compliments for this gluten free version of a barbeque stand staple.

-The preferred cut for pulled pork is from the shoulder also called Boston butt or just pork butt.
+The preferred cut for pulled pork is from the shoulder and is also called Boston butt or just pork butt.
 You can use either boneless or bone in.
 I always prefer to use bone in for long, slow cooking as the bone seems to add flavor and softness to the meat.
 Also my dog then gets a tasty treat which keeps him happy for hours.

 Make sure to use a gluten-free dry rub or make your own.